moj-analytical-services/user-guidance/source/documentation/appendix-docs/data-movement-form.md

 #### Is MoJ the data controller responsible for the data?

-A data controller is an entity registered with the Information Commissioner's Office (ICO) that exercises overall control over the purposes and means of the processing of personal data.
-MoJ is the controller for MoJ HQ, HMPPS, HMCTS, LAA, OPG and some other agencies and public bodies.
+MoJ is the data controller for any data collected by or on behalf of MoJ HQ, HMPPS, HMCTS, LAA, OPG and some other agencies and public bodies.
+MoJ may also be a joint data controller for any data shared with the ministry by other organisations, such as other government department.
+This should be specified in the data sharing agreement or memorandum of understanding that governs the sharing of the data.

 #### Who is the data controller responsible for the data?